 This live performance is based on seismic data from Ukraine collected between 2022 and 2025, provided by scientist Alexander Liashchuk.
 The material includes recordings of missile strikes and explosions in Kharkiv and Kherson, continuous seismic activity from the Poltava station, earthquakes in the Chernihiv and Poltava regions, and the moment of the Kakhovka dam's destruction.

-These data is a combination of values recorded by a seismograph over a certain period of time — time series.
+Seismic data is a combination of values recorded by a seismograph over a certain period of time — time series.
 They have a structure where the first parameter is time and the second is the value.
 To make them audible, they need to be interpreted as a signal within the frequency range perceptible to humans.
 The vibrations recorded by the device are not within the audible range (0.001–15 Hz).

 These files have a sample rate of 40 (40 data points per second), while the music we usually listen to is typically at 44 kHz.

 How were these values converted into audio?
+There were three main approaches:

-2. Acceleration in 100 times with interpolation — intermediate points are added.
+100× acceleration with interpolation — intermediate points are added.
 Based on the known points, the possible values between them are calculated.

-3. Interpolation without changing the duration — frequencies remain the same.
+Interpolation without changing the duration — frequencies remain the same.

 In both the second and third approaches, anti-aliasing filtering was also applied to eliminate any frequencies that could introduce unwanted noise during interpolation.